The Emotional Hangover After Stressful Seasons in Pennsylvania (2026): Anxiety, Burnout & Online Therapy Support

 ✔ Emotional recovery takes time

-Pennsylvania therapists often encourage clients to treat the weeks after the holidays as a stabilization period rather than a productivity reset.
+Pennsylvania therapists often encourage clients to treat the weeks after stressful seasons as a stabilization period rather than a productivity reset.

 💤 2.
 Rebuild Gentle Routines